Environmental law and practice in Australia: overview

 Permitted under an approval granted by the Minister for the Environment.

-Under the DEC's Enforcement and Prosecution Policy, the DEC can take action to remedy the breach and the offender may be pursued for the cost of the clean-up.
+Under the DER's Enforcement and Prosecution Policy in Western Australia, the DER can take action to remedy the breach and the offender may be pursued for the cost of the clean-up.

 The Commonwealth government has also set national targets for both the reduction of GHG emissions and the increased use of renewable energy.

 Energy efficiency.
-While there is no national energy efficiency target, the Commonwealth government is pursuing various policy initiatives to increase energy efficiency.
+While there is no national energy efficiency target, the Commonwealth has pursued various policy initiatives to increase energy efficiency.

-For example, in July 2009, the Council of Australian Governments agreed to a ten-year strategy for the acceleration of energy efficiency and to provide cost-effective energy efficiency throughout Australia, including a National Building Framework to deliver consistency in how building energy efficiency is assessed and rated throughout Australia and for reviewing and setting stronger minimum energy efficiency standards for new and existing homes and commercial buildings over time.
+For example, in July 2009, the Council of Australian Governments agreed to a ten-year strategy for the acceleration of energy efficiency and to provide cost-effective energy efficiency throughout Australia.

 In December 1993 Australia became one of the first countries to ratify the UNFCCC.